maxlex28/OLD-rsschool-cv-OLD/cv.md

 - Communication, organisational and time management skills
 - Work in time pressure conditions
 - Courtesy and tolerance towards clients and the team

 ---

-## **EDUCATION**

-### _September 2002 — June 2007_

-### Belarussian State Economic University

-### _State administration_

-**Obtained the Bachelor Degree in "State Administration" (qualification awarded: "Economist-manager").**

-Profound study in the field of quantitative evaluation of qualitative performance in the national economy and particular industries with developing factor models.
-Diploma on "Forecasting Car Transport Development in the Republic of Belarus and Ways of Enhancing It".

----